particle-iot/docs/src/content/reference/firmware.md

 {{#if photon}}
 ### selectAntenna()

-Selects which antenna the device should connect to WiFi with and remembers that setting until it is changed.
+Selects which antenna the device should connect to Wi-Fi with and remembers that setting until it is changed.

 ```cpp